Epitaph of Altamura: Ottavio Serena's hypothesis

-According to Ottavio Serena, Joseph Bonaparte was coming from the city of Taranto and was returning to Naples, from where he had departed on 21 March of the same year.
+According to Ottavio Serena, Joseph Bonaparte was coming from the city of Taranto.
+He was returning to Naples, from where he had departed on 21 March of the same year.
 The representatives of the city of Altamura and a multitude of people went to meet and warmly welcomed Joseph Bonaparte, who stopped to greet the people in the square that was named largo Epitaffio.
-Joseph Bonaparte stayed in Altamura in the palace of count Viti, he received the hereditary title "Prince of Altamura" and then he left.
+Joseph Bonaparte stayed in Altamura in the palace of count Viti, he received the hereditary title "Prince of Altamura" and then left.
 On 9 April the king was in Venosa, and on 12 April he was already back in Naples.